 4. Cleanliness is next to Dogliness

 Does your house look like a spread from the Martha Stewart collection?
 Like kids, dogs may be messy, and sometimes they break things.
-If you can’t handle an accident on the carpet or some chew marks on your table legs, then you really need to reassess whether you are ready for a dog.
+If you can’t handle an accident on the carpet or chew marks on your table legs, you need to reassess whether you are ready for a dog.

 Dog-proofing your home can help.
 That might mean rearranging furniture, getting rid of floral arrangements and planters, or setting up a no-dog zone for valuable and prized possessions.

 On the flip side, if you are a bit of a slob, then you need to consider how dangerous a messy lifestyle can be for a curious puppy.
 Your new dog’s decisions are usually guided by his nose and stomach, so it’s important to keep your house tidy to keep him safe.
 How much is a dog to buy?
+Can you truly afford a dog and everything that goes along with pet ownership, such as food, toys, and vet visits?

-Over-filled garbage cans, loose food, and general clutter can all be things your nosey pooch will want to explore, and potentially snack on.
+Over-filled garbage cans, loose food, and general clutter can all be things your nosey pooch will want to explore and potentially snack on.
 A tidy house is a safe house.

 5. How Much Does it Cost to Own a Dog?